 For the election of directors (Proposal 1), you may either vote "FOR" all or some of the nominees or you may "WITHHOLD" your vote for any nominee you specify.
 For the ratification of the appointment of EisnerAmper LLP (Proposal 2), you may vote "FOR" or "AGAINST," or you may "ABSTAIN" from voting.

 For the non-binding, advisory vote on executive compensation (Proposal 3), you may vote "FOR" or "AGAINST," or you may "ABSTAIN" from voting.
+For the approval of an amendment to the Company's certificate of incorporation to increase the number of authorized shares of common stock (Proposal 4), you may vote "FOR" or "AGAINST," or you may "ABSTAIN" from voting.
 The procedures for voting are as follows: